KellerJordan/modded-nanogpt/README.md

 3. Attain ≤3.28 mean val loss.
 (Due to inter-run variance, submissions must provide enough run logs to attain a statistical significance level of p<0.01 that their mean val loss is ≤3.28.
 Example code to compute p-value can be found [here](records/010425_SoftCap#softer-softcap).)

 Other than that, anything and everything is fair game!

+Note: After the 21st record, we improved the timing method by replacing the initial "grace period" of 10 steps with an explicit kernel-warmup section.
+This adds 850ms to all subsequent runs.
+We additionally banned the use of `torch._inductor.config.coordinate_descent_tuning`, which saves ~25min of first-run compilation, at the cost of 2800ms of runtime.

 <!--Note: The original llm.c baseline is intended to be closer to a replication of GPT-2 than to an optimized LLM training.
 So it's no surprise that there is room to improve; as @karpathy has said, 'llm.c still has a lot of pending optimizations.'